Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 **Miss:** Half damage.

-9th level spell: 2d10 x 10 damage; if the spell misses, you regain it during your next quick rest.
+9th level spell: `dice: 2d10*10` damage; if the spell misses, you regain it during your next quick rest.

 ### 9th Level Spells